If you need help accessing our website, call 855-698-9991

 During the procedure, a surgeon creates a small pouch by dividing the upper portion of the stomach from the lower portion.
 This pouch, which becomes the “new” stomach, cannot hold as much food as the “old” stomach, limiting the amount of food you can consume.
 The doctor then connects the new stomach to the upper part of the small intestine, so that food passes directly into the small intestine.
 This reduces the body’s ability to absorb nutrients and calories from food.

-Gastric bypass surgery is typically completed in two hours, and patients stay overnight one night in the hospital.
+Gastric bypass surgery is typically completed in two hours, and patients stay overnight in the hospital.
 Most people can return to normal activities within two weeks.
 To allow the bypass to heal after the procedure, your diet begins with 10 days of liquids before progressing to solid food.

 Postsurgical follow-up is recommended every three months for the first year, and then annually.
 Because of the small amount of food that is consumed after the procedure, it is essential to take multivitamins and follow up with your doctor to prevent vitamin deficiencies.